 Now it’s time to get in the kitchen and get it ready to open your service window for a great day of sales.

 4 Tips For Parallel Parking A Food Truck

-Take a deep breath and relax.
+- Relax.
 Even though traffic might be waiting behind you, it’s always important to take your time.
 Moving slowly into the space will protect your vehicle, allow you to check your mirrors, and will make adjustments easier.
-Parallel parking is a part of operating a food truck in an urban area, and most drivers expect small delays for vehicles parking.

 - Use a spotter.
 I have always stressed this to any food truck owner that has brought up this issue.
 If you have a team member working with you, have them either get out of the truck or waiting for the truck to show up to a spot in a position outside of the vehicle where you can see them with your mirrors.
 If you are a one person team, get help from a fellow food truck owner or in a worst case scenario, ask someone one the street to help you park your huge rolling kitchen.
 Don’t start your shift off with having to call the police to report the accident you just caused.

 Learning to parallel park is an absolute must when it comes to driving your food truck.
 We hope this guide helps those who still may be struggling to master this move.